-Method acting is a complex technique that was first developed in the 1950s by renowned actor and teacher Lee Strasberg.
-After collaborating with pioneers such as Konstantin Stanisklavski and Stella Adler in New York City, Strasberg developed method acting by putting his own spin on a few key elements of Konstantin Stanisklavski’s acting method.
+Also known as The Method, this is a complex technique that was first developed in the 1950s by renowned actor and teacher Lee Strasberg.
+After collaborating with pioneers such as Konstantin Stanisklavski and Stella Adler in New York City, Strasberg further developed method acting by putting his own spin on a few key elements of Konstantin Stanisklavski’s acting method.

 - “As if,”

 - Sense memory